 It was a wow! moment.
-The world's biggest berg, a block of ice a quarter the size of Wales, fell off the Antarctic exactly a year ago.
+The world's biggest berg, a block of ice a quarter the size of Wales, fell off the Antarctic in July 2017.
 But what then?
 We've gone back to find out.

 Weighing a trillion tonnes and covering an area of nearly 6,000 sq km, the colossus dubbed A-68 has kind of spent the past 12 months shuffling on the spot - rather like a driver trying to get themselves out of a tight parking spot at the supermarket.

 Occasionally, the berg head-butted the floating shelf of ice from which it calved, but made only limited progress in moving north - its expected path out of the Antarctic's Weddell Sea towards the Atlantic Ocean.